mlcheng/js-test/README.md

 `.to() === .toBe() === .toHave()`

 ## Advanced usage
-This test framework has some extras that may be useful.
+This test framework also has some extras that may be useful.

 ### Comparators
 By default, the `to()` method will use strict comparison (`===`) when comparing the expected and actual result.
 You can specify what kind of comparator to use in your test using `.using()`.